margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 # Creative Writing - Independent Writing #
 # Maps, History, Tennessee, Imagery, Stories, Professionalization, Bridges, A Spanish Lense, Culture, The Country, and Democracy #
+# America Reborn #
+I once had a vision, or a dream of American reborn.
+I love that women are behind the rebirth of the American dream and that black men can lead the country well.

 # The Healing #
 I am one voice of 7.2 billion voices in the E Pluribus Unum.